Dash Shaw: Early life

+Shaw credits his father as an inspiration, saying they made comics together before he could read.
+His father wrote the text and Dash did the illustrations.
+During high school, Shaw was the lead illustrator for the Richmond Times-Dispatch's teen section.
+After they discontinued that section of the newspaper, Shaw started self-publishing mini-comics.
+He printed the first issue of Love Eats Brains! during his freshman year of college.
 Shaw studied at the School of Visual Arts in Manhattan, graduating with a BFA in Illustration in 2005.

 Career

 Throughout college and since, Shaw has published sequential art short stories in a variety of publications in the United States and abroad, plus numerous magazine illustrations.

 Shaw's Bottomless Belly Button was published by Fantagraphics in June 2008.
 His BodyWorld webcomic was bought by Pantheon Books and published in a single printed volume in April 2010.

 Bottomless, an exhibition of Shaw's original drawings, storyboards, color background overlays and a new video animation, was on display at Duke University's John Hope Franklin Center from September 25 through October 31, 2008.

 In the years following Bottomless Belly Button, Shaw published numerous short stories in comics form, and serialized the science-fiction story BodyWorld on dashshaw.com.
 It received an Eisner Award nomination for Best Digital Comic in 2009.

 Late 2009 saw the release by Fantagraphics of The Unclothed Man In the 35th Century A.D., a collection of short stories that Shaw had previously published in MOME, along with several pages of storyboards and other ephemera from his animated shorts for IFC.